Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/includes/create-sp.md

 }
 ```

-Copy and paste the JSON output to Notepad.
+Copy and paste the JSON output to a text editor for use later.